[Updated May 2025]

 “Keep your menu exciting by steering clear of dull, beige dishes—inject vibrant colours and textures to make the food just as fun as the activities.
 Align your offering with current trends and incorporate popular flavours like buffalo and spicy hot sauces to enhance your dishes.”

 By aligning your offerings with these trends, you can attract a diverse customer base and enhance their dining experience.
-For more inspiration, check out Bidfood’s top food and drink trends guide and resources, and our brand new Top food and drink trends 2025.
+For more inspiration, check out our 2024 top food and drink trends guide and resources, and our Top food and drink trends 2025.

 Efficiency is key: how to streamline your kitchen

 Competitive socialising venues are fast-paced environments, and customers expect quick service.
-Kitchen efficiency is crucial to ensuring the dining experience complements the overall fun atmosphere without lengthy delays.
+Kitchen efficiency is crucial to ensuring the dining experience complements the overall fun atmosphere without lengthy delays but its also about cost control.
+As energy costs continue to rise, finding smarter ways to operate can benefit both your bottom line and your brand reputation.

 Utilising productivity-boosting products is another crucial strategy.
 We offer a range of meal solutions designed to enhance kitchen efficiency without sacrificing quality.
 From ready-made accompaniments to versatile proteins, these products can streamline your kitchen operations and speed up service, ensuring that you meet customer expectations promptly.